Euro zone bond yields edge up as equity markets calm | Business

 Euro zone bond yields edge up as equity markets calm

-In the primary market, Greece launched a new five-year bond via a syndicate of banks, while Germany re-opens a five-year bond via auction.
-Greece's deal comes after a rating upgrade by S&P in April, to BB.
+Focus in the primary market was on Greece, which received 20 billion euros of demand for a new five-year bond that will raise 3 billion euros, according to a lead manager.
+Greece's deal comes after a credit rating upgrade by S&P in April, to BB.
 There is scope for a further upgrade given the positive outlook on the rating, now two notches below investment-grade, increasing the likelihood of Greece's return to the investment-grade ratings it lost during its debt crisis a decade ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)